purekid/mongodm/README.md

 ### Choose config section with APPLICATION_ENV

-Which config section Mongodb use ?
-Mongodb choose 'default' section by default.
+Which config section Mongodm use ?
+Mongodm choose 'default' section by default.

 You have two ways to specify section :